msa0683/sequelizedBurger/README.md

-# burger
-* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

 ## Eat-Da-Burger sequelized!

 A MySQL / Express / Node /Handlebars/ Sequelize  application with a homemade ORM, following the MVC design pattern.